-Table E-3 below provides an indicative qualitative scoring, produced by the dossier submitter, of the different risk management options against each of the criteria and parameters.
+The table below provides an indicative qualitative scoring of the two restriction options against each of the criteria and parameters.
 This is based on a simple appraisal of whether each of the options is likely to be suitable and the degree (high, medium, low) of suitability.
+The key differences between the two options are as follows: